|Expresso da Vitória|

 ST Romario (Brazil)

-Romario helped the Seleção to win the 1994 World Cup Finals in the USA, receiving the Golden Ball as player of the tournament.
+Romario helped the Seleção to win the 1994 FIFA World Cup, receiving the Golden Ball as player of the tournament.
 He was named FIFA World Player of the Year the same year.
 He missed the 1998 World Cup Finals because of an injury.
 He also went to the World Cup in 1990.
 He was one of very few strikers to surpass the mark of 1,000 goals.
-In Europe, he was best remembered for his stint with Barcelona FC.
+He was best remembered for his stint with Barcelona.

 |Edmundo and Romario|

 Vava's nickname was "Peito de Aço" (Steel Chest).
 He played for Sport Club do Recife, C.R.
 Vasco da Gama, S.E.
-Palmeiras. he was capped 20 times.
-He won the WC in 1958 and 1962 World Cup Finals.
+Palmeiras.
+He was capped 20 times.
+He won the World Cup in 1958 and 1962 World Cup Finals.
 He won the co-winner of the Golden Shoe award in 1962.
 He scored in the final of both 1958 (twice) and 1962 (once), thus becoming the first player to score in the final of two different world cups.